 Visit Balboa Park.
 We could have easily spent the whole weekend here.
 There are over 17 museums and 8 gardens.
 The park features some of the most beautiful architecture in the city; many of its buildings were completed as part of the 1915–16 Panama–California Exposition and the 1935–36 California Pacific International Exposition.
 My favorite spot was the Botanical Building, an iconic view of the park and one largest wood lath structure in the world.
 Next time, I’m looking forward to a concert at the Spreckels Organ Pavilion and spending some time on the park’s walking trails.

 Catch a Padres Baseball game.
 This whole trip was initiated because Aaron wanted to go to a Padres game.
-Not to see the Padres (though he does like the team), but to see Bryce Harper, the right fielder for the Washington Nationals.
-Unlucky for us (and much more misfortunate for him), he suffered a knee injury a few games before and is likely out the rest of the season.
+Not to see the Padres (though he does like the team), but to see Bryce Harper, the right fielder for the Washington Nationals, the team that was playing the Padres that weekend.
+Unlucky for us (and much more misfortunate for him), Harper suffered a knee injury a few games before and is likely out the rest of the season.
 While that was a big disappointment, the game at Petco Park was still a lot of fun.
 We weren’t as glued to our seats in right field, so we wandered down to Park at the Park, a little grass hill beyond the outfield.
 Kids can run around, people bring blankets and picnic, and you can either watch the outfield or the large jumbotron.
 Even if you don’t like baseball, it’s a great baseball experience.
 And if you’re looking for dinner in the park, line up at Phil’s BBQ, an outpost of San Diego’s famous barbecue restaurant.